goatshriek/ruby-dragon/README.md

 You can also find help directly in the Ghidra help menu (press `F1`) on the `Ghidra Functionality->Scripting->Ruby Interpreter` page.

+## Basic Clojure Usage
+Clojure is used in much the same way as the Ruby toolset with some obvious differences, such as being reached from the `Window->Clojure` menu option instead.

 ## Contributing